kaenugget/Scrollodex/prd/scrollscreen_prd.md

   - Color contrast for text and badges should meet WCAG AA standards.
 - **UI/UX:**
   - The design should be clean, modern, and fun, with a clear aesthetic reference to the Pokémon Pokédex.
-  - The page must include a main header with the application title ("Friendex") and a descriptive tagline.
+  - The page must include a main header with the application title ("Scrollodex") and a descriptive tagline.
   - A simple footer with attribution should be present at the bottom of the page.

 ## 5. Technical Specifications